COVID-19 Update - 05/1/2021

 - Interviews with young croquet players (by Robert Walker, broadcast on BBC Radio 4 PM programme)

-For people interested in taking up the sport, the club normally holds an Open Day in May, followed by an introductory course on Tuesday evenings.
+For people interested in taking up the sport, the club normally holds Open Days in May, followed by introductory programme of coaching courses and other events.

 In 2019 the club hosted the Under-21 World Golf Croquet Championship from 20th - 24th July.
 Euan Burridge, one of our members, was a bronze medallist.